 Each of these conditions can be deadly to a person with liver disease.

-According to The Lancet, liver cirrhosis is one of the leading causes of death worldwide.
-Therefore, it’s important that a person be diagnosed and treated for liver fibrosis as early as possible before it progresses to liver cirrhosis.
 Because liver fibrosis doesn’t always cause symptoms, this is hard to do.
 Sometimes doctors have to consider a person’s risk factors, such as being overweight or a heavy drinker, in diagnosing fibrosis and recommending treatments.